 Management's estimate of the allowance for loan losses was based on a provision for loan losses charged to expense.
 Loans are charged against the allowance when management believes the collectibility of the principal balance is unlikely.
-Management's estimate of the arbitrage rebate payable was based on amounts calculated by independent consultants in accordance with the requirements of the referenced supplemental resolutions.
 Management's estimate of the allowance for amortization of bond issue costs is amortized over the period of time the bonds are outstanding using the bonds outstanding method.
-We evaluated the key factors and assumptions used to develop the allowance for loan losses, arbitrage rebate payable, and amortization of bond issue costs in determining that it is reasonable in relation to the financial statements taken as a whole.
+We evaluated the key factors and assumptions used to develop the allowance for loan losses and amortization of bond issue costs in determining that it is reasonable in relation to the financial statements taken as a whole.